 - runny nose

-It is important to figure out the cause of these symptoms before treating them.
+It’s important to figure out the cause of these symptoms before treating them.
 Some treatments are only effective for certain types of infection.
 Infections that can be identified using these cultures include:

-- Bordetella pertussis (whooping cough)
+- Bordetella pertussis infection (whooping cough)